My Credit Score Dropped 100 Points – How to Grow Your Credit Score

 A derogatory mark on your credit score is when a creditor reports a delinquent or late payment.
 A few examples of derogatory marks that would negatively impact your credit are missed payments, collections accounts, repossession, and foreclosure.

-Negative marks on your report can linger for 7-10 years.
+Some negative marks on your report can remain for 7 to 10 years.
 If you’ve found a derogatory report that’s a mistake, you can file a dispute with the credit bureaus.

 Credit Limit Lowered